I'm Honey!

 It’s worth it to invest in some soft pillowcases.
 Friction from harsher cotton fibers can accelerate the development of permanent creases.
 Dr. Papantoniou suggests trying a smooth silk or satin pillowcase.
 These prevent trauma to the skin and reduces the probability of your skin forming lines and wrinkles while you sleep.
 Also remember to change and wash your pillowcases at least once a week.

-Choose an anti-age cream or serum that packs real power.
+Choose an anti-age cream or serum that packs real power for reducing wrinkles and improving skin texture.
 These vitamin-a derivatives are key to youthful-looking skin.
 But because exposure to sunlight can deactivate their potency, it’s best to apply retinoids at night.
 Start by using an OTC retinol-containing cream or serum every other night.
 Do this until skin becomes more tolerant to the side effects, which are often dryness and sensitivity.

 Having problems with eye bags and puffiness after you wake up?
 Try applying eye cream before sleeping to help solve this.
 Gently apply the cream around your eyes especially under them to replenish the moisture surrounding your eyes.